arduino/docs-content/content/arduino-cloud/00.guides/07.alexa/alexa.md

 ## Controlling the Lights

 To control the lights on our setup, we will need to head over to the **"Devices"** tab in the Alexa app.
 Once in the Devices tab, click on the **"Lights"** button.
 We will now see the available lights.
 If you have other lights already connected, they will appear here as well.
-In our case, we only have one, which is `LoungeArea`, which is the same name as the variable we created earlier in the Arduino IoT Cloud.
+In our case, we only have one, which is `LoungeArea`, which is the same name as the variable we created earlier in the Arduino Cloud.
 If we click on `LoungeArea` we will access the color / brightness control.

 ![Controlling the lights through the Alexa app.](assets/alexa-mkr-rgb-shield-img-07.png)